turingschool/career-development-curriculum-site/resources/resume_resources.md

 * [Use JobScan to upload your resume and a job posting to see how it compares](https://www.jobscan.co/)

 ## Create an ATS-ready Resume
 An ATS, or applicant tracking system, is used by most companies to screen resumes.
-Each ATS system is different, but there are a few key components to keep in mind when creating a resume that is optimized for ATS systems:
+Each ATS system is different and **it's important to always follow the directions for that specific company**, but there are a few key components to keep in mind when creating a resume that is optimized for ATS systems:

 * Use a Word doc or a Google Doc (which can be downloaded as a Word doc) to use as your main copy.
 Not all ATS systems can read PDFs.
 * Use a single column.